John Cryer: Political career

 Cryer was on the left wing of the Labour Party and was a member of the Socialist Campaign Group until he resigned from the group in 2015.
 He has subsequently moved to the right of the party, supporting Keir Starmer's centrist leadership.

 Cryer describes himself as a Eurosceptic, and was one of only a small number of Labour MPs who campaigned and voted for the UK to leave the European Union in the 2016 referendum.
 He consistently opposed holding a second referendum on EU membership.

 As Member of Parliament for Hornchurch, Cryer had a record as a rebel.
 He voted against tuition fees and top-up fees for higher education, against cuts in lone parent benefits (the first major rebellion under the Blair government) and against the Iraq War.
 He lost this marginal seat in 2005, before being selected to succeed Harry Cohen in Leyton and Wanstead, a safe Labour seat; he comfortably retained it for the party at the 2010 general election.

 Cryer was one of 16 signatories of an open letter to Ed Miliband in January 2015 calling on the party to commit to oppose further austerity, take rail franchises back into public ownership and strengthen collective bargaining arrangements.

 On 9 February 2015, Cryer was elected, unopposed, to succeed Dave Watts as the Chair of the Parliamentary Labour Party.

 On 8 May 2015, Cryer was re-elected as MP for the Leyton and Wanstead constituency with 58.6% of the vote.
 On 8 June 2017, he was re-elected as MP for the Leyton and Wanstead constituency with 69.8% of the vote.

 In July 2019, following the BBC Panorama programme "Is Labour Antisemitic?", Cryer condemned his party's attack on former staff whistleblowers who had appeared in the programme as "a gross misjudgment".

 Cryer did not seek re-election as an MP at the 2024 general election held in July.
 After being nominated in the 2024 Dissolution Honours, he was created Baron Cryer, of Leyton in the London Borough of Waltham Forest, on 15 August 2024.

 Personal life

-Cryer's second wife is Ellie Reeves, the Labour MP for Lewisham West and Penge – whose sister is Rachel Reeves, also a Labour MP and Chancellor of the Exchequer since 2024.
+Cryer's second wife is Ellie Reeves, the Labour MP for Lewisham West and East Dulwich – whose sister is Rachel Reeves, also a Labour MP and former Chancellor of the Exchequer.
 They have two sons, born in 2015 and 2019.